harshsinha-12/Algerian_Fire_EndtoEndPrediction/README.md

 Flask Web Application

-The Flask application provides a simple interface for entering weather and vegetation parameters, which are processed by a pre-trained Ridge regression model to predict the fire weather index.
+The Flask application provides a simple interface for entering weather and vegetation parameters, processed by a pre-trained Ridge regression model to predict the fire weather index.

 Installation and Execution